imua-xyz/imuachain/cmd/imuachain-test-tool/README.md

    the configuration file, and saves them to the local SQLite database.
 2. Transfers a specified amount of IMUA tokens to the created test objects, the amount has been defined in the configuration file, which will be used to sign subsequent test transactions.
-3. Registers the created test objects onto the Imuachain chain.
+3. Registers the created test objects onto the Imuchain network.
-4. Saves the existing assets and AVS (dogfood) information on the Imuachain chain to the local SQLite database.
+4. Saves the existing assets and AVS (dogfood) information on the Imuchain network to the local SQLite database.
 5. Adds the newly created test assets to the asset list supported by the dogfood AVS.
 6. Opts in the newly created test operators into all test-created AVS and the dogfood AVS.
 7. Uses the private keys of all created stakers to batch-send deposit test transactions.
 Each asset initiates a test